SaltyyCode/SaltyyChess/README.md

 The goal of this project is making my own chess board, with all chess rules, and then create my own chess engine with an elo greater than 1700 (on chess.com standings not FIDE one).

-For now I'm still working on the chess board, with left to include rules about check(mate) / pins / castle / en-passant ect..
-(I only have legals moves for all pieces and undo / redo) *08/03/2024 4:14 am*
+For now I'm still working on the chess board, with left to include rules about checkmate / pins / castle / en-passant ect..
+(I only have legals moves for all pieces, undo / redo & check!) *09/03/2024 8:23pm*

 ## Installation